Nodal heterogeneity can induce ghost triadic effects in relational event models: Simulation studies

 \subsection{Network effects recovery}

-A simulation-based experiment was conducted to demonstrate that the proposed approach is able to adequately recover the underlying parameters.
-To analyse the relative bias in parameters estimated with correctly specified heterogeneous models, we considered the following simulation scenario.
-In each of 20 replications, we simulated 10,000 events among 100 individuals.
-The rate of each event was defined following the assumption that triadic closure effects had no impact on link occurrence.
-The baseline hazard function was set to be a constant equal to 1, assuming that waiting times were exponentially distributed.
-By drawing from an exponential distribution, we assumed that time itself had no effect on event rates.
-Therefore, the rate of each event depended only on the nodal random effects.
-The popularity and expansiveness random effects were generated from a normal distribution, i.e., $b_i^{pop} \sim \mathcal{N}(0,1.3^2), b_i^{exp} \sim \mathcal{N}(0,0.9^2)$.
-Each dataset was analysed by the relational event model with frailty given in \eqref{eq:model}.
+A simulation-based experiment is conducted to demonstrate that the proposed approach is able to adequately recover the underlying parameters.
+To analyse the relative bias in parameters estimated with correctly specified frailty models, we consider the following simulation scenario.
+In each of 20 replications, we simulate 10,000 events among 100 individuals.
+The rate of each event is defined following the assumption that triadic closure effects have no impact on link occurrence.
+The baseline hazard function is set to be a constant equal to 1, assuming that waiting times are exponentially distributed.
+Therefore, the rate of each event depends only on the nodal random effects.
+The popularity and expansiveness random effects are generated from a normal distribution, i.e., $b_i^{pop} \sim \mathcal{N}(0,1.3^2), b_i^{exp} \sim \mathcal{N}(0,0.9^2)$.
+Each dataset is analysed by the relational event model with frailty given in \eqref{eq:model}.
+Four stratified models are fitted to the generated datasets focusing on one triadic closure effect at a time.

-Figures \ref{fig:senderreceiver} and \ref{fig:baseline_h} illustrate that modelling heterogeneity greatly improved the estimation performance.
-Indeed, the standard deviations of the random effects were recovered to a fairly high level of accuracy (see Fig. \ref{fig:senderreceiver}).
-The proposed frailty model was able to resurrect standard deviation values with no noticeable patterns in bias, regardless of the triadic closure effect.
-That is, both standard deviation estimates were centred on their true values (0.9 and 1.3, respectively).
-Moreover, the estimated baseline hazard curves in Fig. \ref{fig:baseline_h} indicate that the frailty approach recovered the underlying process reasonably well.
-The proposed framework adequately recovered the shape of the underlying distribution with a slight bias in its magnitude.
+The standard deviations of the random effects are recovered to a fairly high level of accuracy (see Figure \ref{fig:senderreceiver}).
+The proposed frailty model is able to estimate the random effect standard deviation values with no noticeable bias patterns, regardless of the triadic closure model.
+That is, both standard deviation estimates are centred on their true values (0.9 and 1.3, respectively).
+Moreover, the estimated smooth baseline hazard curves in Figure \ref{fig:baseline_h} indicate that the frailty approach recovers the underlying process well.
+The proposed framework adequately recovers the shape of the underlying distribution with no obvious bias in its magnitude.